foundations of computational agents

 Write a meta-interpreter that allows for asking the users yes-or-no questions.
 Make sure it does not ask questions to which it already knows the answer.

 Extend the ask-the-user meta-interpreter from the previous question to allow for questions that ask for instances.
-The system could ask the user questions like “for which X is P(X) true?”, where the user can give an instance or tell the system there are no more instances.
+The system could ask the user questions like “for which is true?”, where the user can give an instance or tell the system there are no more instances.
 One feature that is useful is to be able to interpret declarations that a predicate is functional and respond accordingly.
 For example, it might be better to ask for the height of a person than ask many yes-no questions about their height.

 Write a program that takes in a tree produced from the meta-interpreter that builds proof trees as shown in Figure 14.13 and lets someone traverse the tree using how questions.